Code standard

 Namespace

-is embedded in a namespace ChomboDischarge
+All code in chombo-discharge is embedded in a namespace ChomboDischarge.

-Embedding into a namespace is done by including header file CD_NamespaceHeader.H
+Embedding into a namespace is done by including header file CD_NamespaceHeader.H that contain the necessary definitions.

 This is done by including after any other file includes.

-In addition, files must include CD_NamespaceFooter.H
+In addition, files must include CD_NamespaceFooter.H at the end.

 File names

-Each file should contain only one class definition, and the file name must be name of the class prepended by CD_
+Each file should contain only one class definition, and the file name must be name of the class prepended by CD_.

-the header files for this class must be named CD_MyClass.H
+For example, if you are contributing a class MyClass the header files for this class must be named CD_MyClass.H and the implementation file must be named CD_MyClass.cpp.

 File headers